 The Best Reviewed Hair Loss Concealers

-Virtually all hair loss concealer products are deemed to work well for people of all ethnicities, as well as for both men and women.
-Just make sure to pick the right color for your particular hair.
+Virtually all of these best hair loss concealers are deemed to work well for people of all ethnicities, as well as for both men and women.
+Just make sure to pick the right color for your particular hair type and check that the material is waterproof.

 Each small bottle will last for a month or two depending on extent of daily use and extent of balding area.
 Note that I did not use a Toppik brand FiberHold Spray to cover bald spots.
 The hair concealer spray for thinning hair is recommended for concurrent use with the fibres for best results.
 Neither did I use the Toppik Spray Applicator that is supposed to help make the application process more precise.